 Warning: Some people need to be on statins and this should not be a substitute for personalized information between you and your doctor.
 Join my Healthy Living VIP Community if you want more personalized advice.

 Grab my Actual Weight Loss book for more evidence-based information like this!

 What Is Cholesterol?
 Why should we care?

-Cholesterol is a waxy, fat-like substance that's produced by mostly by liver and found in the bloodstream.
-Approximately 95% of circulating cholesterol is from your liver, not from your diet.
-While it is essential for the body to function properly, you do not actually need to consume it.
+Cholesterol is a waxy, fat-like substance that's produced by every cell in the body and cleared by the liver.
+It can be found in the bloodstream inside of lipoproteins.
+Approximately 95% of circulating cholesterol is derived from synthesis in your cells, not from your diet.
+While it is essential for the body to function properly, you don't need to consume cholesterol.
 Your body can make it.

-Unfortunately, high levels of cholesterol in the blood can increase the risk of heart disease and this is the main problem with cholesterol.
+Unfortunately, high levels of cholesterol in your bloodstream can increase the risk of heart disease and this is the main problem with cholesterol.